On the $K_4$ group of modular curves: Numerical computation of the regulator

 By the induction hypothesis $\LL_m(u)$ belongs to $\mathcal{P}$ for $m<n$.
 The result now follows from Lemma \ref{log u in P} and the fact that $\mathcal{P}'$ is an ideal of $\mathcal{P}$. \end{proof}

-Note that the proof of Proposition \ref{Ln u in P} provides a way to compute the Fourier coefficients of $\LL_n(u)$ (inductively on $n$): we first compute the Fourier expansions of $d\LL_n(u)$ at $0$ and $\infty$, and then integrate term by term.
-The constant of integration is determined by computing the value of $\LL_n(u)$ at $\infty$ (note that this value is always finite), which should be equal to the coefficient $a_0^{(0)}$ of the expansion.
+The proof of Proposition \ref{Ln u in P} provides a way to compute the expansions \eqref{eq class P} of $\LL_n(u)$ inductively on $n$: we first compute the expansions of $d\LL_n(u)$ at $0$ and $\infty$, and then integrate the results.
+The constant of integration (in other words, the coefficient $a_0^{(0)}$ in the expansion) is determined by computing $\LL_n(u(\infty))$.

-\begin{theorem} Let $n \geq 3$.
+\begin{theorem} Let $n \geqslant 3$.
 Let $u,v$ be two modular units for $\Gamma(N)$ such that $1-u$ is also a modular unit.
 Write

 Then $\phi$ belongs to $\mathcal{P}$. \end{theorem}

 \begin{proof} This follows from \eqref{def rn2}, Lemma \ref{log u in P} and Proposition \ref{Ln u in P}. \end{proof}